 The written component will be assessed on a pass/fail basis.
 Each paper will be weighted equally towards the overall assessment of the written submission.
 The student will be provided written feedback one week prior to the oral exam.
 During the oral component, the student will have an opportunity to discuss the papers, respond to questions by the examiners and provide clarification.
 At the completion of the oral component, an overall pass/fail grade will be given based on the CGSR minimal pass of 70% for the PhD program, which is satisfactory according to the literal descriptors for graduate studies.
 (Appendix L, CGSR Policy and Procedure Manual)

 For the oral component of the comprehensive exam, each Advisory Committee member will ask questions based on their review of the three papers.
 Starting with the cognate member, each committee member will ask the student a question related to the written paper.
 There will be two rounds of questioning, followed by any last questions as time permits.
 The oral component will take no more than 2.5 hours, leaving at least 30 minutes for the Committee decision process.

 After the question period is over, the student will be asked to leave the room, while the Committee discusses the written and oral components of the exam and reaches consensus on the evaluation of the student's performance.
 Following these deliberations, the student will be called back into the examination room and the Chair will inform the student of the committee's decision whether the student's overall level of performance was a Pass or Fail.

 Repeating Comprehensive Exam (If Required)

-The comprehensive examination may be repeated once, with permission of the Dean of the College of Graduate Studies and Research.
-The Graduate Chair will contact the Dean of the College of Graduate Studies and Research to arrange a repeat examination.
+The comprehensive examination may be repeated once, with permission of the Dean of the College of Graduate and Postdoctoral Studies.
+The Graduate Chair will contact the Dean of College of Graduate and Postdoctoral Studies to arrange a repeat examination.
 In the case of a repeat examination, the same questions will be used again.
 The PhD student who has passed the comprehensive exam is deemed a PhD Candidate.